-The Graduate Support Program (GSP) provides students and their families with resources and disciplines to ensure high school attendance, graduation and matriculation into post-secondary education.
-St. Ignatius students who graduate from high school are infinitely more likely to break the cycle of poverty.
+The Graduate Support Program (GSP) provides students and their families with resources to ensure high school attendance, graduation, and matriculation into post-secondary education.
+St. Ignatius students who graduate from high school are vastly more likely to break the cycle of poverty.

 For SIS middle school students, the program staff will:

 - Assist families with the process of applying to high school, collect and distribute information on various Catholic, public, independent and boarding schools, and work with students and families to ensure that they find a high school that will best match each student’s strengths and abilities.

 - Prepare students for the November TACHS exam, taken as a requirement for entrance to Catholic high schools.